It’s Time To Apologize for the Apologies

 However, all of us—every member of the community at large—bear the burden here.
 For the sake of democracy and the sake of honor, all of us should be demanding an apology from the cowardly, political-minded “leaders” who’ve apologized for the Thin Blue Line Flag—and disgraced the true meaning of its symbolic meaning and honor.

-Dr. JC Chaix is an exert in Strategic Media with an emphasis on exposing media propaganda.
+Dr. JC Chaix is an expert in Strategic Media with an emphasis on exposing media propaganda.
 This article was originally published on his SubStack.